MridulaChandrakar/Sri-Ram-Borewell-Solutions-Website/README.md

 # 💧 Sri Ram Borewell Solutions: Project Documentation Hub

-This repository serves as the official documentation record for the Sri Ram Borewell Solutions business website, detailing the project scope, custom feature implementation, and execution strategy.
+This repository serves as the official documentation record for the Sri Ram Borewell Solutions business website, detailing the project scope, custom feature implementation and execution strategy.

 ---